astriedinger/datasciencecoursera/HelloWorld.md

 ##This is a markdown file

 As other students, I have made this [Markdown] [5] document with a [live editor] [6].
-Hence all the text that you see here is was made using markdown.
-To download markdown on your computer visit this [download site] [7].
+Hence all the text that you see here was made using markdown syntax; in my VIM editor I had to make it recognize the syntax =/.
+But to download markdown editor on your computer visit this [download site] [7].
 For learning purposes you can also [fork][8] the [Markdown Cheatsheet] [9] from *Adam Pritchard*.
 In this way you also experiment with **GitHub**.
 Please read his instructions carefully as his content is also public. *- I have forked it for me already*.

 In addition you can also play with markdown on your [emails !][10], *Pritchard* also has it on its **GitHub repo**.... any guess where the link is  ? =).
 Hint: *I am cheating !* ....

-In case you wounder by know why I assumed you were a student from the [Data Scientist’s toolbox][11] online course,  let me just explain it to you.
-One of the course assignments was to make a *sample markdown document* like this one, set the heading "This is a markdown file", *push* it to GitHub, and allow other to evaluate it.
-If you read some of the material I have already provided you in the links above, you should know that the code behind this. *Dont mind the {}.*
+In case you wounder by now why I assumed you were a student from the [Data Scientist’s toolbox][11] online course,  let me just explain it to you.
+One of the course assignments was to make a *sample markdown document* like this one, set the heading "This is a markdown file", *push* it to **GitHub**, and allow others to evaluate it.
+If you read some of the material I have already provided you in the links above you should know what the code behind this heading is. *Don’t mind the {}.*

     {
         ##This is a markdown file